AndreasMadsen/nlp-roar-interpretability/README.md

 Note, for `--k` > 0, the reference model must already be trained.
 For example, in the non-recursive case, this means that a model trained with `--k 0` must already available.

-## Running on a HPC setup

-For downloading dataset dependencies we provide a `download.sh` script.

-Additionally, we provide script for submitting all jobs to a Slurm queue, in `batch_jobs/`.
-Note again, that the ROAR script assume there are checkpoints for the baseline `--k 0` models.

-The jobs automatically use `$SCRATCH/nlproar` as the presistent dir.

 ## MIMIC

 See https://mimic.physionet.org/gettingstarted/access/ for how to access MIMIC.